AgentRG/discord-avatar-changer/README.md

 # discord-avatar-changer
 This project uses Selenium to upload and set an avatar from a specified folder to the VoIP software Discord.

-There project has two modes:
+The project has two modes.

-1. Randomly pick an avatar.
+1. Randomly pick a picture from the folder and upload it.
-2. Incrementally pick an avatar.
+2. Incrementally upload a picture from the folder.

-If the project is built into a jar, crontab can be used to launch the jar at a specified interval.
+Uncomment whichever mode you want to use and fill in the required information in UserInfo.

 Requirements:
 1. ChromeDriver https://sites.google.com/a/chromium.org/chromedriver/